Locations:

 A blood test or urinalysis measures estrogen levels, including estriol levels during pregnancy.
 A blood test is a simple blood draw in your healthcare provider’s office or a lab.

-A 24-hour urine sample test is the most accurate way to measure estriol levels.
-You collect urine in a container over 24 hours, refrigerating the container between uses.
-After 24 hours, you return the filled container to your provider’s office or lab.
+A 24-hour urine test is the most accurate way to measure estriol levels.
+You collect pee (urine) in a container over 24 hours.
+Then, you return the filled container to your provider’s office or lab for testing.

-There are also at-home test kits that measure estrogen in saliva.
+At-home test kits can measure estrogen in saliva (spit).
 But if you’re pregnant, your provider will want to use a more reliable method.

 Advertisement